As far as energy-efficient HVAC installation in Dayton, there’s good news for your family this tax period.

-The Residential Energy Efficient Property Credit has been lengthened through 2020.
-This could entitle you to incentives for energy-efficient home improvements, like modern heating and cooling systems, water heaters and heat pumps.
+The Residential Energy Efficient Property Credit will now go through 2020.
+This could entitle you to incentives for energy-efficient home improvements, like updated heating and cooling systems, water heaters and heat pumps.

 How Do I Know if My Equipment Qualifies?

-To qualify for the credit, the residence should be the taxpayer’s chief residence in the U.S. The improvement should have a life of a minimum of five years, with the first use originating with the homeowner.
+To qualify for the credit, the house is required to be the taxpayer’s chief residence in the USA.
+The improvement should have a life of at least five years, with the initial use originating with the homeowner.

-Generally, this tax incentive equals 10% of the expense of the subsequent energy-saving improvements that match particular ENERGY STAR® requirements:
+Generally, this tax credit equals 10% of the expense of the subsequent energy-saving improvements that match particular ENERGY STAR® requirements:

 - Advanced main air-circulating fans